-HUM173 - Blues, Rock and Jazz Ensemble
+HUM 173 - Blues, Rock and Jazz Ensemble

-Blues, Rock and Jazz Ensemble
+Course Title Blues, Rock and Jazz Ensemble

 The Blues, Rock and Jazz Ensemble is for all instrumentalists seeking to improve their skills as ensemble performers.
+This course is designed to enable students to hand with right hand coordination will be continued.
+Further study in music theory, chord analysis and the essentials of various styles (classical, pop and jazz) will also be included.

-This course is designed to enable students to perform cohesive ensemble music with attention to skills such as reading, improvisation, performing a variety of styles, rhythm section techniques, good stage presence, communication in musical terms and band equipment set up.
+perform cohesive ensemble music with attention to skills such as reading, improvisation, performing a variety of styles, rhythm section techniques, good stage presence, communication in musical terms and band equipment set up.
 Class sessions consist of small group rehearsal and culminate in one or more public performances near the end of the semester.

-HUM174 - Ensemble I
+HUM 174 - Ensemble I

-Ensemble I
+Course Title Ensemble I